Close Menu

 The famous “silent protest” face.
 Nose scrunched, eyes squinting, pure toddler sass.

-That look of pure toddler sass.
-He wasn’t crying, but he was absolutely not happy with me.
+He was not crying, but he was absolutely not happy with me.

-That moment taught me something important about handling toddler tantrums in public: you don’t have to fix their feelings right away.
+That moment taught me something important about managing big emotions while you’re out: you do not have to fix their feelings right away.

 My job is to stay calm and let him move through his emotions safely.